AA-n-d-y/clock-display-program/README.md

 # Clock

-A simple program made using the Tkinter library that displays the current time.
+A simple clock program, made using Python's Tkinter library, that displays the current time.